Jason Bourne: Film backstory

 After heavy training, in which he learns several languages and masters a wide array of martial arts skills, Bourne is placed in the Treadstone program, whose missions are run by Conklin.
 His first assignment, an unofficial one, is revealed to have happened in Berlin, Germany: the assassination of Vladimir Neski, a Russian politician who was intending to expose the theft of $20 million in secret funds stolen from the CIA by Treadstone's Director, Ward Abbott, and a Russian oligarch, Yuri Gretkov.
 Under Conklin's orders, Bourne murders Neski and his wife and makes it look like a murder-suicide.

 Bourne works in the program as its top agent for three years, stationed in Paris, France, maintaining a secluded life while performing assassinations, mostly around Europe.
 His official handler is logistics agent Nicky Parsons, also stationed in Paris, who is implied to have feelings for Bourne that she keeps hidden from Treadstone employers.

 The turning point in his life comes after an order to murder Nykwana Wombosi, an exiled African warlord who was blackmailing the CIA into reinstating him as head of state, lest he expose several CIA secrets.
 Using an alias, John Michael Kane, Bourne gathers information on Wombosi.
-He infiltrates the warlord's yacht and hides inside it for five days, surfacing on a cold night in the middle of the Mediterranean Sea, intending to arrange the murder to look like he was killed by a crew member to avoid suspicion.
+He infiltrates the warlord's yacht and hides inside it for five days, surfacing on a cold night in the middle of the Mediterranean Sea, intending to arrange the murder to look like Wombosi was killed by a crew member.
 However, Wombosi is surrounded by his children, and Bourne is unable to bring himself to kill him.
-He tries to abandon the mission by leaving the boat, but an unknown shooter shoots him twice in the back, sending him off the yacht into the sea and triggering amnesia, causing Webb / Bourne to forget his identity.
+He tries to abandon the mission by leaving the boat, but an unknown person shoots him twice in the back, sending him off the yacht into the sea and triggering amnesia, causing Webb / Bourne to forget his identity.

 Appearances

 Novels

-The series has included fifteen novels which have been written by two authors, Robert Ludlum and Eric Van Lustbader.
+The series has included nineteen novels which have been written by three authors, Robert Ludlum, Eric Van Lustbader and Brian Freeman.
 Ludlum's series include the first three books, dubbed the Bourne trilogy.
-After Ludlum's death in 2001, Lustbader took over the character in his own series of novels, which span eleven books as of 2020.
+After Ludlum's death in 2001, Lustbader took over the character in his own series of novels, which span eleven books through 2017.
 A twelfth novel, The Bourne Nemesis, was scheduled to be released in 2019, but as of July 2020 is no longer expected to be published.
+Freeman picked up the series and published the next five books.
+The twentieth novel, The Bourne Vendetta, is scheduled to be released in early 2025.